vedantbhatiaa/financial-signal-agent/README.md

 The agent calls `search_financial_news`, retrieves ticker-tagged chunks from ChromaDB, cross-references SEC filings, and returns a cited answer with source dates.
 Every query and tool call is logged to `data/lineage/agent_log.jsonl` for behaviour auditing.

-The same four tools are also exposed as a standalone MCP (Model Context Protocol) server in `agent/mcp_server.py` using FastMCP, allowing any MCP-compatible client to discover and invoke the pipeline's capabilities — demonstrating agent-to-service interaction patterns aligned with emerging A2A standards.
+The same four tools are also exposed as a standalone MCP (Model Context Protocol) server in `agent/mcp_server.py` using FastMCP, allowing any MCP-compatible client to discover and invoke the pipeline's capabilities.

 ---